bk-cs/rtr/add_sensortag/README.md

 Add 'SensorGroupingTag' values

 ## PARAMETER SensorTag
-One or more SensorTag values (Required)
+An array of one or more SensorTag values (Required)

-## PARAMETER Cloud
-Humio cloud base URL

-## PARAMETER Token
-Humio ingest token

 ## EXAMPLES